George L. Shoup: Career

 After being devastated financially in the Panic of 1857, Shoup moved to Colorado Territory in 1859 to engage in mining and merchandising near Pikes Peak and later in Denver.

 During the Civil War, he enlisted with the independent scouts working in New Mexico Territory, Colorado Territory, and Texas.
 Shoup was commissioned as a second lieutenant when the 3rd Colorado Cavalry Regiment was formed in 1861 and was mustered out as a colonel in December 1864.
 He took part in the Battle of Apache Canyon in New Mexico Territory during the Civil War and the Sand Creek massacre during the Colorado War.

 After the war, Shoup moved to Virginia City, Montana Territory, and then settled across the continental divide in Salmon, a city in Idaho Territory that he helped found.
 He owned general merchandise stores in both locations.
 Shoup was appointed commissioner to organize Lemhi County, and in 1874 he was elected to the territorial legislature.
 With few interruptions, he served on the Republican National Committee for Idaho from 1880 to 1904.

 In April 1889, President Benjamin Harrison appointed Shoup governor of Idaho Territory, a position he held until July 1890, when Idaho became a state and Idaho Territory ceased to exist.
 Shoup was elected the state's first governor in October.
 He served as governor of the new state for only a few weeks.
 In November 1890 the Idaho Legislature elected him to the U.S. Senate.
 Shoup resigned as governor in December to take his Senate seat and was succeeded by lieutenant governor N. B. Willey.

 In the U.S. Senate for over a decade, from 1890 to 1901, Shoup had many interests, including pensions, education, and military affairs.
 He was chairman of the Committee on Territories.
 In that position he advocated liberal and just treatment of the Native Americans.
 Shoup was reelected to a full six-year term in the Senate by the state legislature in January 1895, but was defeated in January 1901 by Democrat Fred Dubois, and retired from public life and resided in Boise.

 Two years later at age 66, Shoup made a final attempt to return to the U.S. Senate, but bowed out of the four-man race for the Republican nomination in the legislature in January 1903.
 He gave his support to fellow Pennsylvania native Weldon Heyburn of the Silver Valley, who defeated Boise attorney William Borah for the nomination and Democrat James Hawley of Boise for the seat.
 Four years later, Borah easily won the other U.S. Senate seat, and served for nearly 33 years.

 Death

 Shoup died in Boise, Idaho at the age 68 on December 21, 1904, and was given a state funeral in Idaho.
-He is interred in Boise's Pioneer Cemetery, alongside his wife Lena, who died in Salmon, Idaho in 1927.
+He is interred in the Boise Pioneer Cemetery, alongside his wife Lena, who died in Salmon, Idaho in 1927.